FrancoJ101/CISC3665Group4Project1/README.md

 ### Your submission should consist of the following:
 * A PDF document (no other file formats will be accepted) with written answers to questions 1 - 3 and 5.
-The document should also contain a brief description of your brainstorming/creation process and insights gleaned from playtesting (e.g. \Initially, we planned to do X but when we played it, we realized that Y would be better . . . ")
+The document should also contain a brief description of your brainstorming/creation process and insights gleaned from playtesting (e.g. "Initially, we planned to do X but when we played it, we realized that Y would be better . . . ")

 * Your digital game posted on OpenProcessing and a file / zipped folder of your code.
 Make sure that the